anand-saurabh/Firewall/README.md

 Testing:
 To test this, I wrote unit test cases using JUnit and used a test input .csv file and tested the rules (using assert statements in test cases) for different ips, port number, protocol, and direction.

+I have more ideas where we can possibly develop a mix of what to keep in-memory(a kind of smart caching strategy for rules given in file) and what to keep in file(disk).
+We can further discuss on these approachs over a call.

+My preference for teams are in following order from highest to lowest: Data Team , Platform Team.